rentalutions/marketing/README.md

 # Avail Marketing Pages

-The purpose of the project is to allow Avail content editors to create and customize static content pages with fast turnaround and great efficiency.
+The purpose of the project is to allow Avail content editors to quickly and easily create and customize static content pages using pre-design, complex and feature-rich components.
 The project is based on [Next.js](https://nextjs.org/) platform, [Avail Design System](https://design.avail.co/) and uses [Prismic CMS](https://prismic.io/docs) as its’ data source.